Jun-Jie-Shi/PASSION/README.md

 ## 📅News
 * **` Jul.
+25th, 2024`:** We made some refinements and optimizations to the code, including 1.
+Unified the setting options of training settings, 2.
+Improved the part of parallel computation of multi-batch and multi-card, 3.
+Fixed some bugs due to the late modification.
+* **` Jul.
 21th, 2024`:** Our work is further selected as an Oral presentation (3.97% in total 4385 submissions), [OpenReview](https://openreview.net/forum?id=jttrL7wHLC) is open to public.
 * **` Jul.
 20th, 2024`:** We released our code and submitted our paper on [ArXiv](https://arxiv.org/abs/2407.14796).